home loans

 Parents as Co-Signers

 If the parents do not want to deplete their own resources by making a gift, nor wish to risk not being repaid on a loan, then acting as a co-signer may be an option.
 Acting as a co-signer is not a transfer like a gift or a loan, but a way to have the parents’ income and assets added to the primary borrower’s when applying for a traditional loan.
 Parents should keep in mind that their debt is also considered in the overall picture for purposes of the mortgage application, so simply adding the parents on the application may not be beneficial if the parents are also carrying a lot of debt or have little income.
-The ideal circumstances are parents who do not have a lot of debt, have excellent credit, and are not yet retired.
+The ideal circumstances are parents who do not have a lot of debt, have excellent credit, and are not yet retired for Family Loans.

 Co-Signers: On the Title or Not?
 Generally, a lender will require a parent who is a cosigner to be on the title.
 The legal difference between being on title or not is significant in the eyes of the lender.
 If a co-signer parent is on the title, then they are able to pledge that interest as security (collateral) for the loan, but if not titled on the property then they cannot pledge the property as collateral.
 Co-borrowers are responsible for making monthly payments the same as the primary borrowers.
 On the other hand, a guarantor is only responsible for a loan balance in the event of default by the primary borrowers, which is less preferable for a lender in the event that foreclosure occurs.